livseibert5/BreakoutGame/doc/PLAN.md

 every time the ball hits it.

 #### Power-Up Blocks
-These blocks will release power-ups, but they type of power-up they release will be chosen at random.
+These blocks will release power-ups, but the type of power-up they release will be chosen at random.

 ## Power-up Ideas
-My game will have three types of power ups, and they will be released by breaking certain blocks.
+My game will have three types of power ups, and they will be released by breaking power-up blocks.
+The look of the power-up block will not reveal which of the power-ups it releases, as the power-up is generated randomly.
+The selected power-up will simply be applied to the game, and play will continue normally.

 #### Extra Balls
 Another ball will be introduced to the game.
 The player will not die if one of the